hynek/svcs/docs/core-concepts.md

 Sometimes, it makes sense to have multiple instances of the same type.
 For example, you might have multiple HTTP client pools or more than one database connection.

-You can achieve this by creating new types by subclassing the common type.
+You can achieve this by creating new types by subclassing the common type or by using {any}`typing.NewType` or {any}`typing.Annotated`.

-On Mypy, you can also use {any}`typing.Annotated` to add metadata to the type to the same effect.
-However, it doesn't work with Pyright and [it's unclear if it's even _supposed_ to work](https://github.com/hynek/svcs/discussions/74), so we recommend the first approach.
+However, the latter two don't work with Pyright and for `Annotated` [it's unclear if it's even _supposed_ to work](https://github.com/hynek/svcs/discussions/74).

 You can mix and match those two approaches, as long your type checker supports both.
-For instance, if you need a primary and a secondary database connection:
+For instance, if you need three different database connections:

 % invisible-code-block: python
 %
 % primary_url = "sqlite:///:memory:"
 % secondary_url = "sqlite:///:memory:"
+% tertiary_url = "sqlite:///:memory:"

 ```python
 from typing import Annotated, NewType